 Her unique approach is implemented across her clinical, corporate and consulting work and is highly effective in developing targeted treatment plans.
 Because her approach goes further than basic Functional Medicine, and brings together a greater diversity of approaches, she mentors several Functional Medicine Doctors on interpretation of tests.

 Carolina is a certified Functional Medicine Practitioner (IFMCP) through the Institute for Functional Medicine, and the only IFMCP in the world with her unique skillset and combination of qualifications.

 Read more about Carolina here.

-Functional medicine stands for one thing: supporting the distinctive expression of health and vitality of every individual.
-Practitioners who are shifting their focus towards functional medicine lay emphasis on spending time with their patients and fully understanding their medical history.
-They form a medical opinion after cumulatively taking into regard genetic, environmental and lifestyle factors, which might influence long-term, complex and chronic diseases.
+Functional medicine stands for one thing: supporting the expression of health and vitality of every individual.
+Practitioners who shift their focus towards functional medicine lay emphasis on spending time with their patients and fully understanding their medical history.
+They form a medical opinion after taking into regard genetic, environmental and lifestyle factors, which can influence long-term, complex and chronic diseases.

 - Health is not merely the absence of disease, but is a state of physiological, psychological emotional and social well-being.

 - All individuals are unique in terms of their genetic and biochemical makeup.
 Hence, personalised healthcare must be provided to treat each individual appropriately rather than focus on the disease.